179th Cyberspace Wing

-The 179th Cyberspace Wing (179 CW) is a unit of the Ohio Air National Guard, stationed at Mansfield Lahm Air National Guard Base, Mansfield, Ohio.
-If activated to federal service with the United States Air Force, the Wing is gained by Air Combat Command (ACC).
+The 179th Cyberspace Wing is a unit of the Ohio Air National Guard, stationed at Mansfield Lahm Air National Guard Base, Mansfield, Ohio.
+If activated to federal service with the United States Air Force, the Wing is gained by Air Combat Command.

-Overview
+Mission

 The 179th provides information operations and engineering infrastructure for air, space, and cyberspace military operations.
 It supports domestic operations and multi-domain outcomes against "Great Power Competition."

 Units

 The 179th Airlift Wing consisted of the following units: